aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/12_nciplot.md

 useful to remove NCI domains that are unrelated to the selected fragments.

+## Interpolation of Derivatives when the Reference Field is a Grid

 If the reference field is a grid, the `INTERPOLATION` keyword can be used to select whether the derivatives of the field are calculated via Fourier transform (`FOURIER`) or by direct differentiation of the